The HAP Foundation has received a federal grant from AmeriCorps Seniors to develop a Seniors Workforce Program in Illinois.

 How do I apply?

-At this time we are only accepting applications for individuals living in or close to Peoria County.
+At this time we are only accepting applications for individuals living in or close to Macon County.

 Contact Information